 Or, if you prefer fast and easy recipes, then you could try things like avocado on toast, hummus with sliced peppers and pitta bread, tomato, onion and pesto bruschetta, vegetarian lasagna, or simple pasta recipes.
 You see, your healthy dinner doesn't have to be boring!

 If you fancy trying your hand at creating your own fragrant and mouth watering meat-free dishes but are stuck for ideas to base your meal around, then you might be interested to know about these delicious yet less mainstream products that are great to cook with: quinoa, lentils, polenta, arugula, acorn squash, seitan, artichoke, orzo, gnudi, tempeh, farro salad, bok choy, yukon gold potatoes, okra and cremini mushrooms.

-Or look on Superprof for cooking lessons London to find a cooking tutor near you to help you design your own delicious vegetarian meals.
+Or look on Superprof for cooking classes Perth to find a cooking tutor near you to help you design your own delicious vegetarian meals.